pgbarletta/locuaz/docs/source/scorers.rst

 | autodockvina directory: ``home/user/my_SFs/autodockvina``

 Download `autodockvina <https://github.com/ccsb-scripps/AutoDock-Vina/releases>`_.
-Then, normalize the directory to the scoring functions standard:
+Then, normalize the directory to the scorers standard:
 * create a folder named **autodockvina** with the downloaded binary
 * Inside the **autodockvina** folder, make symbolic links to the binary so it has a proper name::